Kanye West Says Plastic Surgery Is Responsible for His Opioid Addiction

-According to a special topic paper in this month's issue of Plastic and Reconstructive Surgery, the official medical journal of the American Society of Plastic Surgeons (ASPS), the opioid medications being prescribed for pain management after plastic surgery procedures may be contributing to the ongoing opioid epidemic in the United States.
+According to a special topic paper in the October 2017 issue of Plastic and Reconstructive Surgery, the official medical journal of the American Society of Plastic Surgeons (ASPS), the opioid medications being prescribed for pain management after plastic surgery procedures may be contributing to the ongoing opioid epidemic in the United States.

 In the article, written by doctors from the University of British Columbia, Vancouver, and the University of Toronto, the spotlight is put on the current opioid crisis and its magnitude in our country.
 "The scale of the opioid addiction epidemic is difficult to exaggerate," says author Daniel Demsey, MD.
 "The United States of America contains 4.6 percent of the world’s total population, but consumes two-thirds of the world's opioid supply.
 Prescription opioid use disorder is defined as the chronic use of prescription opioid medication in a way other than prescribed, or when not prescribed, and may overlap with a use disorder of illicit opioids (such as heroin), as well as other substances.
 In 2015, prescription opioid overdose was the cause of 28,647 deaths in the United States."